openmcp-project/metrics-operator/README.md

 ### Prerequisites

 1. Create a namespace for the Metrics Operator.
-2. Create a secret containing the data sink credentials in the operator's namespace.
+2. Create a DataSink resource and associated authentication secret for your metrics destination.

 ### Deployment